 From stormy weather conditions to grid failure, power outages happen.
 It is important to have some emergency candles readily available.

 You may have oil lamps, flashlights, and/or solar lighting.
-But what if you can’t find them when the need arises.
-We don’t always get a warning that power will go out.
+But what if you can’t find them when the need arises?
+We don’t always get a warning that the power will go out.
 Making emergency candles is a prepping skill you should learn.

 Below are 11 emergency candles you can either make ahead of time or in a pinch to provide light in a hurry.
 Some of these even may provide some heat if needed.